Surfacebv/blog-davide/site/content/post/the-3-hardest-things-about-working-remotely.md

 date: 2018-02-02T22:26:33.938Z
 image: /img/blog/team_fleisure_cremona.jpg
 ---
-I love working remotely.
+Over the past 7 years, I've been lucky enough to have most of my work happen remotely\

-And over the past 7 years, I've been lucky enough to have most of my work happen from different desks in New York, Montreal, Brussels, Paris, or Milan.
+desks in New York, Montreal, Buenos Aires,  Brussels, Paris, and Milan.

 <!--more-->

-That's true for my consulting practice, as well as for [Fleisure](https://weekly.fleisure.com), whose team is fully distributed between New York, Milan, and the small town of Guastalla (pop.
+That has been true for my consulting practice, as well as for [Fleisure](https://weekly.fleisure.com), whose team is fully distributed between New York, Milan, and the small town of Guastalla (pop.
 15K) in Italy.

 ![The Fleisure team](/img/blog/team_fleisure_cremona.jpg)